Tuition and Fees

 The cost of living in Denton and the greater Dallas-Fort Worth Metroplex is very favorable compared to other US metropolitan areas.

-Teaching Assistantships require up to 20 hours per week of assisting sociology department professors and instructors.
-Last year, the 9-month stipend for this position for an incoming Master's-PhD pass-through student was $12,631.
-This generally increases to nearly $15,000 in the second year of TA work.
-TA positions comes with up to 6 hours of paid tuition in both the fall and spring semesters.
+Require up to 20 hours per week of assisting sociology department professors and instructors.
+TA positions comes with up to 9 hours of paid tuition in both the fall and spring semesters.
 In order to qualify for this tuition benefit, a student must be in good academic standing and be a full-time graduate student (9 credit hours).
 Students are considered for a renewal of this position if they are enrolled in the MA-PhD pass-through program based on funding availability, teaching assistant performance, and satisfactory progress in the program.

-Teaching Fellowships require that graduate students either teach two courses independently each semester or teach one course as an instructor and serve as a teaching assistant in another course.
+Requires graduate students to teach either two courses independently each semester or teach one course as an instructor and serve as a teaching assistant in another course.
 The Graduate Director and/or Department Chair works with students on their specific work assignments based on students' research and teaching interests and the department's teaching needs.
-Last year, the 9-month stipend for this position was $14, 860.
 There is an increase in the stipend for ABD students.
-TF positions come with up to 6 hours paid tuition in both the fall and spring semesters.
-In order to qualify for this tuition benefit a student must be in good academic standing and be a full-time graduate student (9 credit hours).
+TF positions come with up to 9 hours paid tuition in both the fall and spring semesters.
+In order to qualify for this tuition benefit a student must be in good academic standing and be a full-time graduate student (9 credit hours), unless they are ABD (All-But-Dissertation) status or have a Course Load Exemption (CLE).
 Students are considered for a renewal of this position if they are enrolled in the MA-PhD pass-through program based on funding availability, teaching assistant performance, and satisfactory progress in the program.

 Thesis and Dissertation Small Research Grants